-Corn syrup, a big player in lots of store-bought treats and everyday kitchen items, sneaks into goodies like ice cream, cake frosting, and salad dressing.
+Corn syrup hides in all sorts of store-bought sweets and common kitchen items, making appearances in yummy things like ice cream, cake frosting, and even salad dressing.

 It’s also been linked to obesity and diabetes, so you may want to think twice before buying a product with corn syrup listed as one of its ingredients.